Ulrike Meinhof: "Letter from a prisoner" 1972–73

 The feeling of pissing the soul out of one's body, like someone who can no longer hold water.

 …The raging aggressiveness for which there is no outlet.
 That's the worst.
 The clear understanding that one has no chance of survival…

-Interpretation of Auschwitz
+Response to 1972 Munich Massacre

 In December 1972, Meinhof, who was awaiting trial, was called to testify at Horst Mahler's trial where Mahler questioned her about the statement of support the two had issued for the massacre at the 1972 Summer Olympics in Munich.
-His questioning led her to say:
+The Frankfurter Allgemeine Zeitung published the following hostile account of her response: